Preceptors Needed (Pre-licensure Nursing)

-Elmhurst University Department of Nursing and Health Sciences is in search of nurses and nurse practitioners in a variety of disciplines.
-Preceptors are valuable health care providers who share their experience and help mentor nursing students by providing real-world learning opportunities and experiences in a clinical setting.
+Elmhurst University Department of Nursing and Health Sciences is in search of nurses in a variety of disciplines to become preceptors.
+Preceptors are valuable health care providers who share their experiences and help mentor nursing students by providing real-world learning opportunities and experiences in a clinical setting.

 As an Elmhurst preceptor, you will be working with nursing students who have been educated at the highest level of academic excellence.
 You’ll help students launch their second career in nursing and give back to the profession in which you received mentorship.
 In fact, many preceptors describe a feeling of pride in giving back and find that there’s nothing quite as satisfying as paying it forward.

-Elmhurst University’s Department of Nursing and Health Services is dedicated to increasing diversity in nursing and prides itself on providing educational opportunities for students of all backgrounds.
-Our distance ABSN program is an immersive educational experience that is delivered by a passionate, supportive faculty who values personal growth, human rights and social justice.
+Elmhurst University’s Department of Nursing and Health Services is dedicated to increasing diversity in nursing and takes pride in providing educational opportunities for students of all backgrounds.
+Our distance Accelerated Bachelor of Science in Nursing (ABSN) and Master’s Entry in Nursing Practice (MENP) programs are immersive educational experiences that are delivered by a passionate, supportive faculty who values personal growth, human rights and social justice.

 Our students are bright and engaged achievers who want to reach their full potential, and all aspects of our academic programming are designed to foster their success.
 That’s why we believe preceptors are an extension of our team and play an essential role in the education of our students.

-Our distance ABSN program is currently designed for individuals who want a fast-paced, immersive program to change careers and become a bachelor’s prepared nurse.
-We welcome you to share your expertise and experience to help mentor our distance ABSN nursing students by providing real-world learning opportunities within your practice.
-Preceptors have the opportunity to support students up to 674 clinical rotation hours.
+Our distance ABSN and MENP programs are designed for individuals who want to change careers and become a bachelor’s or master’s prepared entry-level nurse.
+We welcome you to share your expertise and experience to help precept and mentor our distance ABSN and MENP nursing students by providing real-world learning opportunities within your practice.

 Accelerated BSN Curriculum Sample